Security-Engineering-Lab/Azure-Internship-Capstone-Project/README.md

 ## Next Steps

-- Complete remaining alert configurations including security-based alerts
-- Develop automated remediation workflows for common issues
-- Create comprehensive documentation for the monitoring system
-- Prepare final presentation demonstrating alert triggers and responses
+- Complete the preparation of a full Azure Monitor alert demo for a Django web application, including all alert types (metrics, logs, availability, errors, anomalies).
+- Prepare a presentation script with a step-by-step demonstration of all aspects of working with alerts - from creating rules to responding to incidents.
+- Develop a comprehensive monitoring system for a Django application using custom metrics and KQL queries to identify non-trivial performance issues.

 ---